- Search The Registry

 Aida Walker, 1907

-*On this date we recall Aida Overton Walker, born in 1880.
-She was a singer, dancer, actress, and choreographer, regarded as the leading African American female performing artist at the turn of the century.
+*On this date, we recall Aida Overton Walker, born in 1880.
+She was a singer, dancer, actress, and choreographer.

 Walker played the female lead in The Policy Players (1899), Sons of Ham (1900), In Dahomey (1902), In Abyssinia (1906), and Bandanna Land (1908).
 A command performance at Buckingham Palace in 1903 transformed Walker into an international star.
 In 1908, George Walker became ill and could not continue in the run of Bandanna Land.
-Wearing her husband's male costumes, Aida Walker performed both his role and her own.
-After her husband's death in 1911, Walker's own career went into decline, although she was celebrated for her part in the spectacular Salome at Oscar Hammerstein's Victoria Theater in New York City.
-This was the last major performance of her career before her own death in 1914.
+Wearing her husband's male costumes, Aida Walker performed his role and her own.
+After her husband's death in 1911, Walker's career declined, although she was celebrated for her part in the spectacular Salome at Oscar Hammerstein's Victoria Theater in New York City.
+This was the last major performance of her career before her death in 1914.

 As one of the first international Black stars, Aida Walker brought versatility to her performances and authenticity to ragtime songs and cakewalk dances.
 Her dancing and singing ability has been compared to and sometimes applauded over that of her successors Florence Mills and Josephine Baker.
-Aida Walker died October 1st 1914.
+Aida Walker, regarded as the leading Black female performing artist at the turn of the century, died on October 1st, 1914.